Diners, Drive-Ins and Dives: Lawsuit

 In May 2011, Page Productions, the original producers of the show, filed a lawsuit against Food Network.
 The lawsuit alleges that the network failed to pay required production costs, and failed to make the show's host, Guy Fieri, available for taping.

 A week after Food Network counter-sued the producer, a settlement was reached in August 2011, allowing the 12th season of the show to resume, with a new production company, Citizen Pictures.

 Impact

-Throughout the years, more than 800 restaurants have been mentioned on the show, resulting in a dramatic increase in customers.
+Throughout the years, more than 800 restaurants have been mentioned on the show, resulting in an increase in customers for many of them.
 Due to the show's popularity, long-term effects have included increases in both customers and sales.

-In 2015, the owner of Duluth specialty market Northern Waters Smokehaus said that being featured in a 2010 episode had "jump started" its mail-order business, and that the long-term growth in business hadn't slowed.
+In 2015, the owner of Duluth specialty market Northern Waters Smokehaus said that being featured in a 2010 episode had "jump started" its mail-order business, and that the long-term growth in business had proved consistent.

 Donatelli's, a restaurant in White Bear Lake, Minnesota, said that their appearance on the show "saved us from going out of business."
 They experienced an average, sustained 20% increase in sales since the airing of the episode in 2008.
 Over ten years later, the restaurant was still reaping the benefits of their appearance.